renerocksai/vib/README.md

 ```
 Options are:
   -e, --exec     : name of the executable (browser) to launch.
-  -s, --max-size : max size of memory for input.
+  -s, --max-size : max size of memory for input in bytes.
 Default: 10MB
   -p, --prefix   : optional prefix for temp file names.
 Default: vib-
   -t, --tmpdir   : temp dir to write to.
 Default: /tmp
   -o, --output   : optional path to write to instead of temp file

 Examples:
 vib -e sensible-browser